jacechua/data-visualisation/README.md

-# Visual
+# data-visualisation
-Visual is a collection of tools and techniques for effective data visualisation.
+A personal collection of data visualisation tools and techniques.